 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you accept a different flight from the airline, you can still get compensation.
+If you choose to board another flight from the airline, you can still receive compensation.
 The key factor is your arrival time at your destination.

 - How late you arrive